jeromecoupe/webstoemp/_posts/2014-10-10-gulp-setup.md

 });
 {% endhighlight %}

-Simple task to reload all browsers with BrowserSync (used when my HTML / Template files are modified).
+Simple task to reload all browsers with BrowserSync (used when my HTML / Template or script files are modified).

 {% highlight javascript %}
 // Watch task